 The map below shows Gallipoli, located on the west coast of the "heel" of Italy's "boot."
 Once a fishing village, it still derives some income from fishing, but has become a prime tourist destination in Puglia, for folks that want a more laid-back vacation experience than they can find in Tuscany.

-It's probably best not to go in August, when Puglia gets noisily involved with folks letting loose.
-Off season is best, spring in Puglia can be amazingly colorful.
+It's probably best not to go in August, when Puglia gets noisily involved with folks letting loose, unless you like that sort of thing--and the heat.
+Off season is best for the rest of us, spring in Puglia can be amazingly colorful.
 The average high temperature in May is 67 degrees F, the low 55 degrees.
+See the historic temperature and precipitation charts below to find your ideal vacation conditions.

 Click the markers to see more about the location.